LiliaFramework/Lilia/documentation/docs/definitions/class.md

 **Description:**

 Model path (or list of paths) assigned to this class.
+When omitted, the character's existing model is used.

 **Example Usage:**